CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

         CONTAINER ID    IMAGE   COMMAND CREATED STATUS  PORTS   NAMES

-***Windows Note: if you don't see the above output and you're using Windows:***
+There are sometimes problems running Docker on Windows because it runs in a virtual machine.  ***Windows Note: if you don't see the above output and you're using Windows:***

-From former TA Joseph Perrino:
+>> From former TA Joseph Perrino:

->If a Windows machine runs into an error where docker ps does not work after installing Docker and/or they get some kind of infinitely looping error that says there’s some issue with Docker Desktop when clicking on its settings, do the following:
+>>If a Windows machine runs into an error where docker ps does not work after installing Docker and/or they get some kind of infinitely looping error that says there’s some issue with Docker Desktop when clicking on its settings, do the following:

->Completely uninstall Docker (probably through Settings > Apps > Docker > Uninstall).
+>>Completely uninstall Docker (probably through Settings > Apps > Docker > Uninstall).
 This may also require removing references to Docker in the Windows Registrar.

->Enable HyperV on Windows 10 using PowerShell via this link: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v
+>>Enable HyperV on Windows 10 using PowerShell via this link: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v

->Restart your computer.
+>>Restart your computer.
 Run the commands in that link again to verify HyperV is installed.
 Follow the instructions in this link: https://andrewlock.net/installing-docker-desktop-for-windows/

 ***End of Windows note***